jefferyq2/curl-to-json-swift/README.md

-# prettier
+# cURL to JSON
-Prettier plugin for Proxyman
+A cURL to JSON Plugin for Proxyman